 The race itself is a family event, aimed at both serious runners—women and men alike—and casual runners, as well as walkers and supporters of all ages.
 It engenders camaraderie and community as participants support or memorialize a loved one.
 Breast cancer survivors are recognized and applauded for their courage.
 A special prize is awarded to the first breast cancer survivor to finish the race.
 Those who have been touched by the disease or the specter of the disease have the chance to take a positive step.

 The First Annual Ellen’s Run attracted more than 500 participants and raised more than $62,000—an astonishing success for a first-time event.
 By the third year, the amount of money raised had more than doubled.
 By its fourth year, Ellen's Run had become the largest race on the South Fork, with nearly 900 registered participants.
-It raised more than $160,000.
-As we approach our 16th year, we have grown to over 1,000 participants and have awarded approximately $2.7 million in grants.
+As we approach our 20th year, we have grown to over 1,000 participants and have awarded more than $3.5 million in grants.

 Board of Directors